Destination Bollington – a reason to visit, a reason to stay!

 Holmes-Naden’s old shop on Palmerston Street is now Papa’s Greek themed hot food take-away and café.
 Do you remember in the 1970s when this shop was a wonderful ice cream emporium?
 Wouldn’t it be great to see Hilly Billy ice cream from Blaze Farm being sold in Bollington!?
 Cool!
 Now that really would make Bolly a destination to visit!

-The Destination Bollington Group has promoted series of Walking Festivals, an event now firmly established in the Bollington calendar, held over a one week and two weekends period towards the end of September each year but NOT in 2020!
+The Destination Bollington Group has promoted series of Walking Festivals, an event now firmly established in the Bollington calendar, held over a one week and two weekends period towards the end of September each year.
 Details are on a dedicated Walking Festival website.

 Many footpaths thread their way in and around Bollington, presenting many interesting routes to walkers.
 One such route takes you up onto Kerridge Ridge, and its fascinating monolith White Nancy, which dominates the skyline in Bollington.
 A walk up to White Nancy is rewarded with fine views over the Cheshire countryside.
 On the other side of Bollington stands an even higher hill, the Nab, which provides even better views (on a clear day!).
 In between the two is a network of easier footpaths, threading their way through the town.
 And up on the moors above Bollington lie many more adventurous routes for the enthusiastic walker!

 The Bollington Outdoors page presents several local walking routes, as well as numerous other suggestions for outdoor activities in and around Bollington.

 Two walking guide books have been written by Neville Bester and Linda Stewart, one each for the Vale Inn and the Poacher’s Inn.
 Each book presents 18 circular walking routes, leaving from and returning to the pub.
 The books are available for purchase from the Vale Inn and the Poacher’s Inn.